Web content filtering

 If you're using either Microsoft 365 Business Premium or Defender for Business, your web content filtering policy is applied to all users by default.
 Scoping does not apply.

 - You can deploy a policy without selecting any category on a device group.
-This action will create an audit only policy to help you understand user behavior before creating a block policy.
+This action creates an audit-only policy to help you understand user behavior before creating a block policy.

-- If you are removing a policy or changing device groups at the same time, this might cause a delay in policy deployment.
+- If you are removing a policy or changing device groups at the same time, there could be a delay in policy deployment.